 Tips for Adjusting to the Time Change for Autism Families

-Daylight Savings Time begins mid-March and ends early November each year.
-Our children – and especially our kiddos with autism – don’t seem to grasp the amazing wonder that comes with a free hour of sleep.
-Daylight Savings Time is a tough concept for anyone to understand, not to mention these little learners are still developing routine sleep patterns and may be unable to self-regulate.
+Daylight Savings Time ends early November each year.
+Our children – and especially our kid with autism spectrum disorder (ASD) – don’t seem to grasp the amazing wonder that comes with a free hour of sleep.
+Daylight Savings Time is a tough concept for anyone to understand, not to mention these little learners who are still developing routine sleep patterns, have trouble with changes in routine, or may be unable to self-regulate.
 For them, it feels like any other day and that early sunrise just means an extra hour of play.

-What is a parent to do?
-At Hopebridge, we put together a quick list of tips to make mornings (and evenings, too!) a little easier as we prepare to fall back on Sunday.
+You may wonder what you can do to make an easier time change fall 2025.
+At Hopebridge, we put together a quick list of tips to make mornings (and evenings, too!) a little easier as we prepare to “fall back” on Sunday.
 These are especially helpful for children on the spectrum, but are also beneficial for neurotypical kids.

-Talk to your kiddos about the time change in advance.
+Talk to your children about the time change in advance.

 This is pretty much the first step for all of our ‘tip sheets,’ but with good reason.
 Discussing what’s going to happen with your children limits surprises and better prepares them.
 Tell them you are setting back the clock and as a result, it will be light earlier in the morning when they might still be in bed.
 Inform them it will also get darker earlier at night.
 It’s best if you can pinpoint what they might regularly be doing at these times.
 Make sure to inform them when they might first notice these changes.
 Also tell them what you’d like them to do in these cases, such as continue to stay in bed and rest even though the sun is coming up.
 You can also ask your child’s therapist to assist in this process.